Raw Deal (1986 film): Plot

-Kaminski escapes with Monique's assistance.
-He tells her to go to the airport and wait for him.
-After gathering an arsenal of firearms, Kaminski raids one of Patrovita's gravel pits, killing everyone and stealing a large amount of drug money.
-He then sets off for Patrovita's casino, where he embarks on a killing spree, single-handedly wiping out all his soldiers, including the men directly responsible for the murder of Blair and his fellow FBI agents.
+Kaminski escapes with Monique's assistance and tells her to go to the airport and wait for him.
+After gathering an arsenal of guns and ammunition, Kaminski raids one of Patrovita's gravel pits, killing all of Patrovita's men and stealing a large amount of drug money.
+Kaminski sets off for Patrovita's casino, where he embarks on a killing spree, single-handedly wiping out all his soldiers, including the men directly responsible for the murder of Blair and his fellow FBI agents.
 Rocca and Patrovita retreat to a back room, but Rocca is cut down in a barrage of gunfire.
 Patrovita flees into an office pleading for his life, but Kaminski mercilessly guns him down.
-On his way out, he encounters a whimpering Baxter who tries to talk his way out by apologizing for what happened five years ago.
-Kaminski responds to Baxter by saying that because of him a lot of people are dead, and now it’s his turn and offers him a gun with the same line Baxter gave him five years earlier: "Resign, or be prosecuted.
+On his way out, Kaminski encounters a whimpering Baxter, who tries to talk himself out by apologizing for the suspension.
+Kaminski responds to Baxter by saying that because of him a lot of people are dead and now it is his turn and offers him a gun with the same line Baxter told him earlier: "Resign, or be prosecuted.
 Any way you want it."
-Kaminski starts to walk off, and when Baxter attempts to shoot him, Kaminski turns and shoots Baxter dead in self-defense.
-After driving to the airport, Kaminski hands a duffel bag containing $250,000 in cash to Monique and gets her on a chartered plane, telling her she is free and can start a new life with no obligations to anyone.
+When Baxter attempts to shoot him, Kaminski turns and shoots Baxter dead in self-defense.

-During the aftermath, Kaminski is reinstated with the FBI and is reunited with a pregnant Amy.
-Kaminski visits a despondent Shannon, who refuses to undergo physical therapy.
+After driving to the airport, Kaminski hands a duffel bag containing $250,000 in cash to Monique, telling her that she can start a new life with no obligations to anyone.
+Kaminski is reinstated with the FBI and is reunited with a pregnant Amy.
+Kaminski visits Shannon, who refuses to undergo physical therapy.
 In order to thank Shannon for helping him, Kaminski asks him to be his child's godfather in exchange for completing his therapy, which Shannon accepts.